Puppies are wonderful gifts in our lives. They bring so much joy and adventure to every day.

-To keep outlets safe you can get little plugs that prevent your pup from licking them or getting any kind of access to them.
+To keep outlets safe, you can get little plugs that prevent your pup from licking them or getting any access to them.

 Power cords and other cords (think cords for blinds) can also be a strangulation hazard.
-Make sure there isn’t any way that a crafty pup can get one of them around their neck.
+Ensure there isn’t any way that a crafty pup can get one of them around their neck.

 Use A Laundry Basket